Getting cataracts diagnosis and treatment is key to maintaining your ocular health.

 - Steroid use (usually as an immunosuppressant medication)

 - Radiation treatment (usually for cancer)

-These cloudy spots in the lens, also called “opacities,” will continue to clump together to further impair your vision.
-In the same way that rubbing grease on a window reduces the clearness and clarity of seeing what’s on the other side, cataracts reduces the lens’ ability to focus light onto the retina at the back of the eye.
+These cloudy spots in the lens, aka “opacities,” continue to clump together to further impair your vision.
+In the same way that rubbing grease on a window reduces clarity and hinders seeing what’s on the other side, cataracts reduce the lens’ ability to focus light onto the retina at the back of the eye.

 - Visual acuity test

 What Our Cataracts Eye Exam Looks For